MaggieCherney/NC_Solar/README.md

 Assigns the environmental justice community flag “E” to block groups that are below the median income threshold identified in 00_NC_analyze.py script and corresponding NC_info.json file.

-Calculates the mean kW per house by block group.
+Calculates the mean kW per house by block group, groups the houses by the environmental justice indicators, calculates the proportion of kW capacity in environmental justice communities, and calculates the proportion of the population in environmental justice communities.

-Writes out the results in a geopackage.
+Writes out the results in a geopackage and a csv.